 Learning how to search for partner award availability will save time and prevent frustration when you’re trying to redeem your miles and points.

 Transferable bank points such as Chase Ultimate Rewards and American Express Membership Rewards give you several redemption options, including a few different ways to book American Airlines award flights.

 Earn your first 60,000 Ultimate Rewards points

-The Chase Sapphire Preferred credit card welcome bonus of 60,000 Chase Ultimate Rewards points after spending $4,000 in the first three months is worth at least $750.
+The card_name credit card welcome bonus of 60,000 Chase Ultimate Rewards points after spending $4,000 in the first three months is worth at least $750.
 But you can potentially get even more value out of those points by using transfer partners such as British Airways and Iberia.
 60,000 Ultimate Rewards points can be converted to 60,000 airline miles in 11 different airline programs.

 The great thing is, earning transferable points also gives you the option to book with several other airlines.

 When you use an airline co-branded credit card, you only earn miles for that airline program.
 For example, if you only use an American Airlines AAdvantage co-branded card, you only earn AAdvantage miles.
 Airline miles generally do not transfer to other airlines; you cannot transfer AAdvantage miles to other airlines.
 Your redemption options are limited to that of the AAdvantage program.